Hot Rodding a CDV-700 Geiger Counter

 The regulator + input connects to the switch contact with the cut traces.
 The regulator 5.7V output connects to the other side of the cut trace or traces.
 The regulator - input connects to the 0V trace on the board.
 The regulator 2.7V output connects to the 3V trace on the board.
 Note that the regulator board will not produce the 2.7V power unless it is connected to the rest of the CDV-700 6B circuitry.

 The CDV-700 6B oscillator adjustment potentiometer (marked HV) should be adjusted so that the battery current into the 6V supply lead is 33mA.
+A small 2-pin header and jumper can be added in the middle of the 6V supply lead for connection of a current meter during calibration.

 Power LED Addition

 The LED + and - lines go from the regulator board to the remote power LED.
-The LED can either be epoxied into a small hole in the front of the case as shown in the CDV-700 photos, or filed flat and epoxied onto the top center edge of the meter's back side for an eerie red glowing effect, this is shown in the CDV-700 6B photo.
+The LED can either be epoxied into a small hole in the front of the case as shown in the CDV-700 photos, or filed flat and epoxied onto the top or bottom center edge of the meter's back side for an eerie red glowing effect, this is shown in the CDV-700 6B photo.
 A high intensity LED works best for mounting behind the meter.

 Oscillator RF Mod